-Ever wondered why your doctor recommends flu shots every year?
+According to Flu.gov, the best way to prevent seasonal flu is to get vaccinated every year.
 The flu virus continuously mutates, meaning the vaccines must adapt as well.
 Recommend that your employees get vaccinated — and early on during the season — to help prevent the flu’s impact on your workplace.
 You can educate workers about how vaccinations work and even offer onsite vaccinations during health education events.
 If your company can’t offer onsite events, you can still prepare health education information with online sources and encourage employees to get vaccinated at local clinics.

 Cold and flu viruses can be transferred through the air and can also live on surfaces.
 Although many people assume that workplace bathrooms are infection hot spots, studies show there are actually more germs on office surfaces such as desktops, copy machines and elevator buttons simply because they are not cleaned as often.
 To reduce the spread of the cold and flu, the CDC recommends promoting regular hand-washing with soap and water for at least 20 seconds.
 Where there is no access to running water, consider placing hand sanitizers.
 Also, consider keeping a regular supply of disinfecting wipes or spray on hand sanitizer and use them to clean office surfaces daily.